marczahn/pragmatic-dependency-injection-in-go/README.md

     RootCmd.AddCommand(CmdAddUser(di.UserMgmt()))
 }
 ~~~
-As you can see we have the absolute minimum of code within the di package.
+As you can see we have the absolute minimum of code within the di package (the UserMgmt method).
 The rest is all here and therefore easily testable.

 At the end: It is